Peleda23/-100DaysOfCode/r1-log.md

 Recently i created a plan how to finish udemy courses in December.
 My plan is to at least 5% a day.
 This is gonna be hard.
 Someday 5% is a lot.
 Started to work with arrays.
 Now we building note and todo apps.

+### R1D20

+Today again javascript watching tutorials in the morning and in the day time read book up and go.